drunkard/ceph-readable-doc/html/_sources/mgr/nfs.rst.txt

 appropriate backend NFS servers, and redeploying NFS servers when they fail.

+An optional ``--ingress-mode`` parameter can be provided to choose how the *ingress* service is configured:

+- Setting ``--ingress-mode keepalive-only`` deploys a simplified *ingress* service that provides a virtual IP with the nfs server directly binding to that virtual IP and leaves out any sort of load balancing or traffic redirection.
+This setup will restrict users to deploying only 1 nfs daemon as multiple cannot bind to the same port on the virtual IP.
+- Setting ``--ingress-mode haproxy-standard`` deploys a full *ingress* service to provide load balancing and high-availability using HAProxy and keepalived.
+  Client IP addresses are not visible to the back-end NFS server and IP level restrictions on NFS exports will not function.
+- Setting ``--ingress-mode haproxy-protocol`` deploys a full *ingress* service to provide load balancing and high-availability using HAProxy and keepalived.
+  Client IP addresses are visible to the back-end NFS server and IP level restrictions on NFS exports are usable.
+This mode requires NFS Ganesha version 5.0 or later.
+- Setting ``--ingress-mode default`` is equivalent to not providing any other ingress mode by name.
+When no other ingress mode is specified by name the default ingress mode used is ``haproxy-standard``.

-Enabling ingress via the ``ceph nfs cluster create`` command deploys a simple ingress configuration with the most common configuration options.
-Ingress can also be added to an existing NFS service (e.g., one created without the ``--ingress`` flag), and the basic NFS service can also be modified after the fact to include non-default options, by modifying the services directly.
+Ingress can be added to an existing NFS service (e.g., one initially created without the ``--ingress`` flag), and the basic NFS service can also be modified after the fact to include non-default options, by modifying the services directly.
 For more information, see :ref:`cephadm-ha-nfs`.